skauddy755/Cognitive-Psychology/NOTES/The Prehistory of Cognitive Science.md

 > - The **behaviors are organized hierarchically** (rather than linearly)

 Lashley’s essay contains the seeds of two ideas:
-1. **hypothesis of subconscious information processing** Even though we are often conscious of our high-level plans and goals (of what goes on at the top of the hierarchy), we tend not to be aware of the information processing that translates those plans and goals into actions.
+1. **hypothesis of subconscious information processing** Even though we are often conscious of our high-level plans and goals (of what goes on at the top of the hierarchy), we tend to be unaware of the information processing that translates those plans and goals into actions.
    - Example: consiously have intention to pick a glass, but calculations of the exact trajactory of hand is done far below the threshold of consious awareness.

 2. **hypothesis of task analysis** understand a complex task (and the cognitive system performing it) by breaking it down into a hierarchy of more basic subtasks (and associated subsystems)
    - Example: Task to exploit previously acquired information can be broken down as-
      subtask: storing info - (sub-sub-task: long term, short-term)
      subtask: retrieving info

 # (2) - The idea of algorithmic computation in mathematical logic
+---

 - In 1936–7 **Alan Turing** published an article in the *Proceedings of the London Mathematical Society* that introduced some of the **basic ideas in the theory of computation**.
 - **Computation** is what computers do and, according to many cognitive scientists, it is what minds do.
 - What Turing gave us was a **theoretical model** that many have thought to capture the essence of computation.

 ## Algorithms and Turing Machines
+---

 ***"On Computable Numbers, with an Application to the Decision Problem" (1936-7)***

+> **Computer Programs:**
+>
-- Many computer programs are not defined for every possible input.
+> - Many computer programs are not defined for every possible input.
-- They will give a solution for some inputs, the ones for which they are defined.
+> - They will give a solution for some inputs, the ones for which they are defined.
-- But for other inputs, the ones for which they are not defined, they will just endlessly loop, looking for a solution that isn’t there.
+> - But for other inputs, the ones for which they are not defined, they will just endlessly loop, looking for a solution that isn’t there.
+>

-*It is important to tell, whether the program is simply taking a long time to get to a solution, or is it stuck in an endless loop.*
+> *It is important to tell, whether the program is simply taking a long time to get to a solution, or is it stuck in an endless loop.*
+>
+> **Halting Problem:**
+>
+> - *A fundamental concept in computer science and logic.*
+> - It refers to the problem of determining whether a computer program will eventually halt (terminate) or continue running indefinitely.
+>

-**Solution to the HALTING PROBLEM:**
+> **Solution to the Halting Problem:**
+>
-Given, a computer program and a given input(s).
+> - Given, a computer program and a given input(s).
-Can we tell, whether the program is defined for this input or not.
+> - Can we tell, whether the program is defined for this input or not.
-The solution has to work both ways: "Yes" if defined and "No" if not defined.
+> - The solution has to work both ways: "Yes" if defined and "No" if not defined.
+>
+> **Why the Turing Machine?**

-- Turing was looking for a ***purely mechanical solution*** to the Halting Problem.
+> - Turing was looking for a ***purely mechanical solution*** to the Halting Problem.
-- For this, he needed to make the solution more precise - an **Algorithm**
+> - For this, he needed to make the solution more precise - an **Algorithm**

 **TURING MACHINE:**

-- Any individual Turing machine has a **machine table (set of instructions)**.
+- An idealized machine that consists of:
+	1. an infinitely long piece of tape (**Turing-Tape**) divided into cells
+	2. a **Machine-Head**
+	3. Set of instructions (**Machine-Table**)
+- The "tape" being infinitely long => no storage restrictions => hence an ideal m/c
+- Each "cell" in the tape can contain (1) a single symbol, or (2) be blank
+- The tape runs through the "machine head", with a single cell under the head at a given instant
+- The head can carry out a limited number of operations:
+	1. delete a symbol in the cell
+	2. write a symbol in the cell
+	3. move the tape one cell to Left
+	4. move the tape one cell to Right
-- The machine can be in any finite number of different states.
+- The *Turing machine* can be in any *finite number of different **states***.
-- The machine table will determine, what the machine will do:
+- The "machine table" will determine, what the machine will do:
 	1. when it encounters a given **symbol**
 	2. in a particular **cell**
 	3. depending upon its **internal state**
+- **BEAUTY of TURING MACHINE:**
+	- Its behaviour entirely determined by the machine-table (which can be mathematically represented by a *sequence of numbers*)
-- There is no ambiguity and no room for the machine to exercise “intuition” or “judgment.”
+	- Hence, There is no ambiguity and no room for the machine to exercise “intuition” or “judgment.”

 **OUTCOMES:**
 - Turing's paper contained a subtle proof that **Halting Problem cannot be solved**.
 - **Church-Turing thesis:** Anything that can be done in mathematics by an algorithm, can be done by Turing machine.

 **CONTRIBUTION to Cognitive Science:**
-- A model of computation that looked as if it might be a clue to how **information could be processed by the mind**.
+- A **"model of computation"** that looked as if it might be a clue to how **information could be processed by the mind**.
 - As theorists moved closer to the idea that **cognition involves processing information** it was an easy step to think about **information processing as an algorithmic process** along the lines analyzed by Turing.

 # (3) - Linguistics and the Formal Analysis of Language
+---

 Language usage:
 1. **hierarchically organized complex behavior** - Karl Lashley
 2. **can be analyzed in algorithmic terms** - due to the emergence of tansformational linguistics and the formal analysis of syntax.

 ## Syntactic Strutures (1957) - by Noam Chomsky
+---

 **"why" (rather than "how") languages work the way they do**